lemaiwo/ui5-task-cachebuster-indexing/README.md

 ## How it works

 The task will run the default generate cachebuster info task and make a clone of all resources with the timestamp from the cachebuster info in the path.
+This will generate the resources with a path that can be found by the cachebuster.

+Example path:

+It is not needed to run the "generateCachebusterInfo" task as this already done inside this one.
+Nevertheless, this task should always be executed after the cachebuster info generation "generateCachebusterInfo".

+## Known limitations

+only works with timestamp